 As of December 31, 2022, all but one of our borrowers were restricted from incurring any debt that ranks equally with, or senior to, our loans.
 We have invested in one position with a principal balance of approximately \$25.5 million that is subordinated to other indebtedness of the borrowers, which comprises 7.5% of our total assets.
 Although our intended investment strategy is to construct a portfolio of loans secured with first priority liens on certain assets of our borrowers, we may in the future enter into credit agreements that rank equally with, or are subordinated to, other debt of our borrowers or that otherwise permit our borrowers to incur other debt that ranks equally with, or senior to, our loans under such credit agreements.
 In such case, such instruments may, by their terms, provide that the holders of such other debt are entitled to receive payment of interest or principal on or before the dates on which we are entitled to receive payments in respect of our loans.
 These instruments may prohibit borrowers from paying interest on or repaying our loans in the event and during the continuance of a default under such instrument or upon the occurrence of other specified events.
-In certain cases, we may, and may continue to, obtain unsecured guarantees from the parent entities or subsidiaries of our borrowers in addition to the collateral provided by such borrowers and such guarantees may be effectively subordinated to any secured debt of any such entities and/or structurally subordinated to any debt of such subsidiaries.
-Also, in the event of insolvency, liquidation, dissolution, reorganization or bankruptcy of a borrower, holders of securities ranking senior to our loan to that borrower, if any, typically are entitled to receive payment in full before we can receive any distribution in respect of our loan.
+In certain cases, we may, and may continue to, obtain unsecured guarantees from the parent entities or subsidiaries of our borrowers in addition to the collateral provided by such borrowers and such guarantees may be effectively subordinated to any secured debt of any secured debt of such subsidiaries.
+Also, in the event of insolvency, liquidation, dissolution, reorganization or bank borrower, if any, typically are entitled to receive payment in full before we can receive any distribution in respect of our loan.
 After repaying such holders, the borrower may not have any remaining assets to use for repaying its obligation to us.
-In the case of securities or other debt ranking equally with our loans, we would have to share on an equal basis any distributions with other security holders in the event of an insolvency, liquidation, dissolution, reorganization or bankruptcy of the relevant borrower.
+In the case of securities or other debt requires and/or structurally with our loans, we would have to share on an equal basis any distributions with other security holders in the event of an insolvency,